jahvon/friendsgiving-coordinator/README.md

 1. **Access the site**: Navigate to the home page and enter the guest password
 2. **View the invitation**: See the beautiful event details (date, location, expected guests)
+3. **RSVP Options**:
-3. **Sign up**: Click "Sign Up & Choose Your Dish"
+   - **New RSVP**: Click "RSVP & Choose Your Dish"
+   - **Existing RSVP**: Click "View/Edit Your RSVP" and enter your phone number
-4. **Fill out your info**:
+4. **Fill out your info** (new RSVP):
-   - Your name and email
+   - Your name and phone number (numbers only)
    - Select your cooking skill level (beginner/intermediate/advanced)
    - Add any dietary restrictions (optional)
+   - Check "I'd like to bring my partner" if bringing a +1
 5. **Get suggestions**: AI will generate personalized recipe suggestions
 6. **Browse options**:
    - View full recipes with ingredients and instructions
    - Click "Load More" for different suggestions
-   - Or click "Bring Your Own Specialty Dish" to add your own
+   - Click "Bring Your Own Specialty Dish" to add your own
+   - Click "Claim Later (Get SMS Reminder)" to get a text reminder to choose later
 7. **Claim dishes**: Click "Claim This" on recipes you want to make
 8. **Claim multiple**: You can claim as many dishes as you'd like!
 9. **View your recipes**: Access full cooking instructions for all claimed dishes